 Your studio will be next door to the Maison V in La Cebo, a 17th century house transformed into four working studios.

 There are currently five restaurants in Auvillar, as well as a pizza truck in Auvillar on Thursday evenings and in Espalais (short walk across the bridge) on Friday evenings.
 There is a Post Office – La Poste – complete with bank machine which will work with US debit cards and credit cards with PIN numbers.
 There is also a corner grocery and tabac, a soap store and three art galleries.

 Internet at Moulin à Nef

 Much like VCCA in Virginia used to be, internet access is problematic in rural France.
 We have the highest speed connection currently available, a broadband wireless service, but it’s only 4mb and we all share the same connection.
 It’s also prone to slowdowns and outages.
-When it’s working, it works well in both the studio building and the MV, but when it’s out it’s out.
+When it’s working, it works well in both the studio building and the Maison V, but when it’s out it’s out.
 Please use it the way you would like others to use it, e.g. no peer to peer file sharing, resize photos before uploading, no internet radio, etc.

 It’s a 220 volt world in France, with European style plugs.
 Find adapters like these pictured below for all your electronics.
-The more expensive transformer/converters aren’t big enough for high dryers and don’t help with electronics – you don’t need one.
+The more expensive transformer/converters aren’t big enough for hair dryers and don’t help with electronics – you don’t need one.